 Most notably from the above is that the defendant, who is subject of the investigation, may be required to cover a portion of the salaries of ASIC staff involved in the investigation and this may result in defendants with judgements or orders made against them being subject to a very expensive invoice following the investigation.
 For defendants, there is a significant level of risk and financial management that needs to be implemented prior to and during the investigation in order to ensure they are financially capable of paying the costs of the investigations.

 ASIC will consider a range of factors when deciding whether to recover the costs of an investigation.
 These factors may include:

 - the scope of the investigation.

 The defendant will be notified prior to a recovery order being made against them and will be given an appropriate amount of time to make submissions to ASIC.
 ASIC will set what it believes as a reasonable amount of time for the defendant to make submissions.
-Given the likelihood of legal counsel being utilised to make these submissions, this simply serves to increase the final cost for the defendant.
-Any defendant who does not comply with the order made against them by ASIC will be subject to a fine, imprisonment or both.
-ASIC also has the power to commence proceedings in a relevant court for any amount due to ASIC by a defendant.
+Given the likelihood of legal counsel being utilised by the defendant to make these submissions, this simply serves to increase the final cost.
+Any defendant who does not comply with a recovery order made against them by ASIC will be subject to a fine, imprisonment or both.
+ASIC also has the power to commence proceedings in a relevant court for any amount due to ASIC.

 This charging structure which was implemented in 2015 following the Senate’s inquiry into the performance of ASIC.
 The objective is to recover costs from those who monopolise ASIC’s time in a similar way to the ASIC Industry Funding Levy.